FarrellDay/miceRanger/README.md

 ### Adding More Iterations/Datasets

-If you plot your data and notice that you need to may need to run more iterations, you can do so by simply using the `addIterations()` function.
+If you plot your data and notice that you need to may need to run more iterations, or you would like more datasets for your analysis, you can use the following functions:

 ``` r
 miceObj <- addIterations(miceObj,iters=2,verbose=FALSE)